-Faulkner University’s online Master of Education in Elementary Education Class A Certification allows you to pursue a valuable academic credential with the flexibility you need.
+Faulkner University’s online Master of Education in Elementary Education – Alternative A certification program gives you the flexibility and opportunity to complete your studies anytime, anywhere.

 |FED 6301||Ethics for Educators||3|